Teja2045/Wordle-API-using-SpringBoot/README.md

-# a simple wordle api implementation using SpringBoot
+# a simple Wordle API implementation using SpringBoot